StevenBtw/solvor/README.md

 ## License

-[Apache 2.0 License](LICENSE) - free for personal and commercial use.
+[Apache 2.0 License](LICENSE), free for personal and commercial use.

 ## Background of solvOR
 <details>